-Students will advise the Executive Director for Student Affairs or the Title IX Officer briefly in writing of the problem within ten (10) working days of the incident.
+Students will advise the Chief Student Affairs Officer or the Title IX Officer briefly in writing of the problem within ten (10) working days of the incident.
 A response will be provided, in writing to the complaint.
-If the grievance is directed to the Executive Director for Student Affairs, the student will advise the Title IX Officerbriefly in writing of the problem within ten (10) working days of an incident.
+If the grievance is directed to the Chief Student Affairs Officer, the student will advise the Title IX Officer briefly in writing of the problem within ten (10) working days of an incident.

 Every effort should be made to resolve the conflict or problem on an informal basis.
-In the event a compromise/solution cannot be agreed upon, the grievance will move from this informal procedure to a formal oneas follows:
+In the event a compromise/solution cannot be agreed upon, the grievance will move from this informal procedure to a formal one as follows: